Harness engineering

 Choosing the right skills

 Section titled “Choosing the right skills”Skills are domain-specific by nature.
 We can’t tell you upfront what skills you might need without knowing what you’re working on.
-What we can tell you is that unlike other harness-specific mechanisms, skills are largely portable and can be used in many creative ways.
+Unlike other harness-specific mechanisms, skills are largely portable and can be used in many creative ways.
 You may use them to save repetitive prompts, build more elaborate rules, provide hard-to-reach up-to-date documentation about your toolchain or dependencies, or define agent personalities.

 Where to find skills